goblinfactory/study-ang2-play-by-play/README.md

  - so, now I run `npm install --save zone.js@0.7.4` and restart the tests `npm run tests`, and now the error messages are more helpful, yay!

 ![cant bind to ng-model since it isnt a known property of 'input'](docs/cant-bind-to-ngmodel.png)

+### stopping here ... until I've done the Angular intro! (can't fix the bugs or follow the play-by-play) without it!

 ## various references